 Mental health conditions

 Like our physical health, mental health conditions can weigh heavily on our psyches.
-Living with bipolar disorder, depression, or another mental health disorder can result in heightened anxiety at all times of the day, even in the mornings.
+Living with bipolar disorder, depression, or another mental health disorder can result in heightened anxiety or anxious thoughts at all times of the day, even in the mornings.

 “If you find yourself waking up feeling anxious, ask yourself what happened the night before?
 What were you thinking about before you went to bed?
 These questions can help you identify the cause of your anxiety.”Talkspace therapist Bisma Anwar, MA, MSc, LMHC

 Fortunately, there are various techniques you can employ, beginning right now, that are known to alleviate morning anxiety symptoms.
 You can practice these daily upon waking and decrease the frequency and intensity of morning stress.